-Upon adoption of CECL guidance, the investments held-to-maturity are presented net of an allowance for credit losses on investments.
-As part of the Association's implementation of the standard, it was determined that there would not be a material impact to the Association's investment portfolio and as a result, there was no ACL on investments recorded.

-- B. Cash: Cash represents cash on hand and on deposit at banks.
-At the most recent year-end, the Association held no cash in excess of insured amounts. - C. Loans and Allowance for Credit Losses: The Association is authorized to make long-term real estate loans with maturities of 5 to 40 years and certain short- and intermediate-term loans for agricultural production or operating purposes with maturities of not more than 10 years.
+- A. Accounting Standard Updates (ASUs) Effective During the Period: In December 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2023-09 Income Taxes: Improvements to Income Tax Disclosures.
+The amendments in this standard require more transparency about income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
+The amendments in this standard require qualitative disclosure about specific categories of reconciling items and individual jurisdictions that result in a significant difference between the statutory tax rate and the effective tax rate.
+The amendments are effective for annual periods beginning after December 15, 2025.
+The adoption of this guidance is not expected to have a material impact on the Association's financial condition, results of operations or cash flows but will impact the income tax disclosures. - B. Cash: Cash represents cash on hand and on deposit at banks.
+At the most recent year-end, the Association held no cash in excess of insured amounts. - C. Loans and Allowance for Credit Losses (ACL): The Association is authorized to make long-term real estate loans with maturities of 5 to 40 years and certain short- and intermediate-term loans for agricultural production or operating purposes with maturities of not more than 10 years.